statebox/bcfwm/README.md

-## Statebox for the Working Mathematician
+# Blockchains for the Working Mathematician

+**aim**: explain ingredients of blockchains